apostrophecms/starter-kit-assembly-essentials/README.md

 # Apostrophe Starter Kit Assembly Essentials

+>**Important Notice:**
+>
+>This starter kit requires the`@apostrophecms-pro/multisite` module, which requires an Apostrophe Assembly license.
+>To obtain a license, please visit our [website](https://apostrophecms.com/assembly) to learn more.
+You can contact our support team for assistance or purchase a subscription directly through [your Apostrophe Workspace](https://app.apostrophecms.com/login).
+>
+>As an alternative to this starter template, we offer several open-source starter kits that are available without any licensing restrictions.
+These kits, along with links to their GitHub repositories, are listed on our [website](https://apostrophecms.com/starter-kits).

 <!-- TOC is auto generated via VSCode extensions https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one.
 Having it installed in your VSCode will ensure that adding/changing heading will be auto-populated here. -->
 - [Apostrophe Starter Kit Assembly Essentials](#apostrophe-starter-kit-assembly-essentials)